derekmarion/oop-school-interface-i/README.md

 Student.all_students() # => [<__main__.Student object at 0x10c4fa908>, <__main__.Student object at 0x10c4faa58>, <__main__.Student object at 0x10c4faba8>, <__main__.Student object at 0x10c4facf8>, <__main__.Student object at 0x10c4fae48>, <__main__.Student object at 0x10c4faf98>]
 ```

-## Release 3: Loading Staff and Students into School
+## Step 4: Loading Staff and Students into School
 Again we are making a design decision here that might need to change as we expand functionality.
 For now, we want each instance of `School` to load in all the `Students` and `Staff` on its own.

 Luckily, we did most of the work in the last release.